Naandalist/todo-app/README.md

 This is a repo to train myself.

-I'ill use React Native with Hooks
+I will use React Native-Hooks by following instructions from Shaun Net Ninja